Quincy Institute for Responsible Statecraft

-The Quincy Institute for Responsible Statecraft is a U.S. think tank founded in 2019 and located in Washington, D.C., named after former U.S. president John Quincy Adams.
-It has been described as realist and advocating for restraint in U.S. foreign policy.
+The Quincy Institute for Responsible Statecraft is an American think tank specializing in foreign policy of the United States.
+Founded in 2019, the Quincy Institute has been described as advocating realism and restraint in foreign policy.

+The organization is located in Washington, D.C., and is named after former US president John Quincy Adams.

 History

-The Quincy Institute was co-founded by Andrew Bacevich, a former US Army colonel in Vietnam and retired professor of history at Boston University.
+The Quincy Institute was co-founded by Andrew Bacevich, a former US Army officer who fought in the Vietnam War and later became a professor of history at Boston University.
+Bacevich is the Emeritus Board Chair at the Quincy Institute and Stephen B. Heintz is the current Board Chair.

 Initial funding for the group, launched in November 2019, included half a million dollars each from George Soros' Open Society Foundations and Charles Koch's Koch Foundation.
 Substantial funding has also come from the Ford Foundation, the Carnegie Corporation of New York, the Rockefeller Brothers Fund, and Schumann Center for Media and Democracy.
 The institute distinguishes itself from many other think tanks in Washington, D.C. by refusing to accept money from foreign governments.

-The think tank is named after U.S. President John Quincy Adams, who as Secretary of State said, in a speech on July 4, 1821, that the U.S. "goes not abroad in search of monsters to destroy".
-It has been described as "realist" and "promot[ing] an approach to the world based on diplomacy and restraint rather than threats, sanctions, and bombing".
+The think tank is named after US President John Quincy Adams who, as secretary of state, said in a speech on July 4, 1821, that the US "goes not abroad in search of monsters to destroy."
+It has been described as "realist" and "promot[ing] an approach to the world based on diplomacy and restraint rather than threats, sanctions, and bombing."

 David Klion wrote: "Quincy's founding members say again and again that 9/11 and the Iraq War were turning points in their careers."
-Many fellows at the institute are veterans of the wars in Iraq and Afghanistan.